rahdeensigari/simple-qdd/JOURNAL.md

 ![image](docs/oldQDD.jpg)

 The problem with this actuator however is that it is too large, heavy, and expensive to use for an actual 6-axis arm.
 That's why I'm making this, a smaller, lighter, and cheaper robotic actuator that can still be powerful enough to effectively drive a robotic arm.

+In mechatronics applications like this, it is important for actuators to be somthing called *Quasi-Direct Drive.* Quasi-Direct Drive (QDD) actuators have a high enough gear ratio so that they can actually move signficant loads while not being so powerful that they cannot be backdriven.
+This is important as QDD actuators like this can completely eliminate the need for external touch sensors, as the actuator cannot overpower the external forces that are put upon it.
+This allows for the firmware to detect the resulting current increase and register that it has came in contact with an object.

+I was kind of inspired to do this by Aaed Musa's [video](https://www.youtube.com/watch?v=GFLa1b1juUo) of him making another robot dog.
+He actually used something called a capstan drive, which is a gear reduction achieved by using ropes.
+Instead, I'm using a planetary gearbox, as it's the cheapest option and the best for small reductions like the ones in a QDD actuator as opposed to something like a cylcoidal drive.
+What really intrested me though was the hardware he used, specifically the motors and motor controllers.
+He used the following:

+- Makerbase XDrive Mini (motor controller)
+- TYI 5008 Brushless Motor

+For my old actuator, I used:

+- ODrive S1 (motor controller)
+- Eaglepower LA8308 KV90 (motor)

+Don't get me wrong, the hardware I bought worked excellently, but it would absurd to use them for something like a robotic arm, they're just too expensive.
+Luckily, the amount of power that I got from my old actuator is way more than I need for my eventual goal of making a robotic arm, as long as I keep everything else lightweight.
+In comparison, without accounting for extra fees, all the hardware that Aaed Musa used is $177.71 cheaper than what I used, which is absolutely absurd.
+For the record, if I had tried making a 6-axis arm with my old hardware, it would cost $1066.26 more!

+I'm happy with the XDrive Mini as my new motor controller, but not entirely confident in the motor's strength, as it has a very high KV, which is not ideal for QDD actuators.
+The easiest way to fix this without increasing the gear reduction (which would result in it not being QDD anymore) is to recoil the motor stator, which I would like to avoid if I can.
+Will do some more research later on any alternative motors I can use.

+**Total time spent: 1 hour**